Everybody Wants to Be on TV: Promotion

 Scouting For Girls first performed "Famous" to a "girl only" audience at Girlguiding UK's "Big Gig" at Wembley Arena, occurred before its official release on 18 October 2009 marking the centenary of Girlguiding UK.
 They performed the track "Famous" on 4 July 2010 at T4 On The Beach along with various other songs.
 They performed the track "Don't Want To Leave You" on 1 October 2010 on the 'National Lottery Euromillions Draw'.

-The band released three music videos to accompany their singles, with the video for "Famous" releasing on 23 April 2010, "Don't Want To Leave You" releasing on 3 September 2010, and "This Ain't a Love Song" releasing on January 2011.
+The band released three music videos to accompany their singles, with the video for "Famous" releasing on 23 April 2010, "Don't Want To Leave You" releasing on 3 September 2010, and "This Ain't a Love Song" releasing in January 2011.

 Reception

 Everybody Wants to Be on TV received mixed reviews garnering a score of 47/100 at aggregator website Metacritic.